fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 Tracking media vs data
 ----------------------

-WebRTC can send both audio and video as well as data channel.
-Confidential data could leave an enterprise by a video camera being pointed out a document but IT departments are often more concerned about the data channel.
+WebRTC can send both audio and video as well as carry a data channel.
+Confidential data could leave an enterprise by a video camera being pointed at a document but IT departments are often more concerned about the data channel.
 It is easy for the firewall to separately track the amount of RTP media and non media data for each WebRTC flow.
 By looking at the first byte of the UDP message,